aqua-language/aqua/experiments/nexmark/README.md

 # Nexmark Benchmark

-This directory contains the Nexmark benchmark implemented for Aqua.
+This directory contains the Nexmark benchmark implemented for Aqua, targeting Shark and Flink.

 The benchmark contains 2 experiments:
 * Experiment 1: The 8 standard Nexmark Queries.
-Each query:
-* Experiment 2: A custom Sliding Window Aggregation query evaluated for different window sizes using bid data provided in the Nexmark dataset
+* Experiment 2: A custom Sliding Window Aggregation query evaluated for different window sizes using bid data provided by Nexmark.

-All queries process a total of 1M events.
-Queries target Rust and Flink, with and without optimisations.

 ## Running